VuongNM/jekyll-now/_posts/2020-3-5-predict.md

 excerpt: How I improve my boosted tree using a plasma globe.
 ---

 Predictions are hard, especially when it's about the future.
-The first thing you want to ask when tasked with forecasting and such, is the thing i'm trying to predict predictable.
+The first thing you want to ask when tasked with forecasting, is the thing you are trying to predict predictable.